lukexyz/Language-Models/README.md

 > _"We find that our monolingual language models fine-tuned only on `100 labeled examples` of the corresponding task in the target language outperform zero-shot inference (trained on `1000 examples` in the source language) with multilingual BERT and LASER.
 MultiFit also outperforms the other methods when all models are fine-tuned on 1000 target language examples."_

-Reference: `Efficient multi-lingual language model fine-tuning` 10 Sep 2019 by Sebastian Ruder and Julian Eisenschlos (http://nlp.fast.ai/classification/2019/09/10/multifit.html)
+Reference: `Efficient multi-lingual language model fine-tuning` by Sebastian Ruder and Julian Eisenschlos (http://nlp.fast.ai/classification/2019/09/10/multifit.html)